How Long Does It Take for Concrete to Set?

 Standard Practice

-• Minimum Time Requirement: Typically, forms can be removed after 24 to 48 hours; however, this can vary widely based on the specific project.
+• Minimum Time Requirement: Usually, you can take the forms off after 24 to 48 hours.
+But remember, this can vary a lot depending on the details of your project.

 Strength Development